Veivel/icehotwater/microservices/README.md

 # aaw-marketplace

-Givarrel Veivel's Assignment 01 for AAW class.
+Marketplace repository for AAW class.

 ## List of Microservices